24 Hours Emergency Room For Rash Treatment in Rosenberg, TX

 Rash and Skin Review

-Your visit begins with a focused conversation about when the rash appeared, what triggered it, how it changed, any exposures before it started and any other symptoms joining the picture.
+Your visit begins with a focused discussion about when the skin rash appeared, how it has changed, possible triggers, recent exposures, new medications, and symptoms such as itching, swelling, burning, or fever to help identify the underlying cause.

 Skin and Allergy Testing

-A thorough skin examination, blood work and swabs when infection is a concern lets your provider determine whether the rash is allergic, infectious, inflammatory or another cause entirely.
+A thorough skin examination, blood work, allergy assessment, and swabs when needed help determine whether the rash is caused by an allergic reaction, infection, viral illness, inflammatory condition, or another skin disorder.

 Rash Relief and Treatment